almccon/221prospect/_posts/2016-11-18-services-1-spacerental.markdown

 Size: 2600 square feet

-Capacity: 20 for meetings, 100 for events
+Capacity: 20-35 for meetings (where all are seated), more for events (where standing is expected)

 Bathrooms: 1

 Lounge: 1

+Contents of Space:

+* 20 chairs
+* 5 Tables
-Seating: 20 chairs, 2 sofas
+* 2 sofas (seats 3 each)

-Amenities:
+* 1 bench (seats 3)
+* 5 stools
+* Library
 * WiFi
 * Digital Projector
-* Speakers
 * White Board
-* Storage
-* Kitchenette
+* Kitchenette (with small refrigerator, toaster oven, 2 burners, sink)

-* Tables
-* Coffee and Tea Service
+Accessible

+Note that 221 Prospect uses only green cleaning and recycled paper products for a safer environment that is better for people and the planet.

+Rates:

-Security Deposit: $100
+* Security Deposit: $100
+* $40 per hour for for-profit organizations
+* $30 per hour for non-profit organizations

-1/2 day rate (4 hours): $125
+* 1/2 day rate $125 (4 hours)

-Daily (8 hours): $200
+* Full day rate $200 (8 hours)

 Weekly or monthly rental: <a href="mailto:info@221prospect.com">Contact us</a> for rate

+Cancellation Policy:

+100% with 8 day notice

+Parking:

+M-F 7am-5 pm There is only metered street parking available.

+At all other times, there is a free lot behind 221 Prospect Street and all metered parking is free.